 - Meet or exceed minimum size and design requirements of Parks Tree Planting Standards contingent upon accommodation of pedestrian capacity and sub-surface constraints

-- A minimum 8-foot clear path must be maintained in areas with high pedestrian traffic and a 5-foot minimum clear path in areas with low pedestrian traffic.
-DOT may require a greater clear path, up to 15 feet, in locations with particularly high pedestrian volumes.
+- A minimum 8-feet clear path must generally be maintained.
+DOT may require a lesser or greater clear path on specific corridors based on the Pedestrian Mobility Plan.
 Exceptions may be approved by DOT and Parks on a case-by-case basis.
 In all cases, a tree bed should not take up more than 50% of the total sidewalk width or reduce the sidewalk width to less than 4 feet

 - Diversify street tree species along a block to avoid species blight and plant the largest-canopy species that site conditions allow, in coordination with Parks